grab/app-sizer/docs/index.md

 5. Size contribution by libraries
 6. List of large files

- Report are generated based on the provided device configuration.
+Reports are generated based on the provided Android device specifications.
+Our [blogpost][blog-post] introduce the tool features

-## Integration Options
+## Quick Start

 App Sizer provides two flexible integration methods: